Tracey Gendron, Ph.D.

 The basic philosophy of the department is to improve the overall well-being of elders through the development of educational programs that are responsive to the changing psychological, physical, social and political needs of our elderly population.
 Research, community service and continuing education in gerontology and geriatrics are integral parts of this educational effort.

 The Department of Gerontology was founded in 1976 and offers the only Master of Science in Gerontology in the commonwealth of Virginia.
-The Department of Gerontology became a part of the School of Allied Health Professions in January 1985.
+The Department of Gerontology became a part of the now-College of Health Professions in January 1985.

 The mission to promote optimal aging for individuals and communities is evident through the department’s innovative graduate and continuing education, scholarship and university-community partnerships.
 Graduates further the person-centered, trasndisciplinary mission largely in the areas of administration, education, advocacy and entrepreneurship.
 The purpose of this program is threefold: (1) to train qualified professionals to work in administrative, planning, service delivery and instructional and staff development positions in programs and services for elders at the national, state and local levels, (2) to provide an opportunity for those studying in other disciplines, and whose work will encompass service to the aged, to integrate their own training with a comprehensive knowledge and understanding of the aging process and (3) to stimulate the design and execution of gerontological research across the multiple disciplines.

 Offices of the Department of Gerontology are located in the Theater Row building at 730 E. Broad St.

-As faculty, staff and students in the VCU Department of Gerontology in the School of Allied Health Professions:
+As faculty, staff and students in the VCU Department of Gerontology in the College of Health Professions:

 - We seek to support personhood by honoring the safety, dignity and well-being of all of our constituents.